VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 <a href="/documentation/images/user-guide/graphics/punk-char-memory.png" data-toggle="lightbox" data-gallery="gallery"><img src="/documentation/images/user-guide/graphics/punk-char-memory.png" /></a>

-In suc an arrangement, the CHARs or tiles of this [CharSet](/documentation/api/class-char-set/) cannot be directly drawn to reconstruct the original image.
+In such arrangement, the CHARs or tiles of this [CharSet](/documentation/api/class-char-set/) cannot be directly drawn to reconstruct the original image.
 For that, it is necessary to define a specific bidimensional arrangement of the CHARs relative to each order.
 Array maps that are interpreted as 2D matrices, where each point references a tile in the [CharSet](/documentation/api/class-char-set/), are used to provide such bidimensional order.
 In the engine these are encapsulated in a [Texture](/documentation/api/class-texture/) class.

 [Textures](/documentation/api/class-texture/) need their own [TextureSpec](/documentation/api/struct-texture-spec/) to be instantiated and properly initialized.
 The following corresponds to the Spec for the texture that reconstruct the original image: